-6. Report of Acreage and Share.
+7. Report of Acreage and Share.

-- (a) You must report on our form all acreage for each insured crop in which you have a share (insurable and not insurable) by practice and type specified in the actuarial documents in each county listed on your accepted application.
+- (a) You must report on our form all acreage for each insured crop in which you have a share (insurable and not insured) by practice and type specified in the actuarial documents in each county listed on your accepted application.
 This report must be submitted each year on or before the acreage reporting date for the insured crop contained in the actuarial documents.
-If you do not submit an acreage report by the acreage reporting date, we will determine your acreage and share or deny liability on the policy. - (b) We will not insure any acreage of the insured crop planted after the acreage reporting date, unless otherwise provided in the Crop Provisions. - (c) Your premium will be based on the greater of the acreage reported on the acreage report or the acreage determined by us to be accurate. - (d) The payment of an indemnity will be based on the lesser of your insurable acreage on the acreage reporting date or the date of harvest.
-If the insurable acreage at the date of harvest is less than the insurable acreage on the acreage report, a revised acreage report will be required prior to the payment of an indemnity.
-Neither the amount of acreage or your share may be revised to increase your policy
+If you do not submit an acreage report by the acreage reporting date, we will determine your acreage and share or deny liability on the policy. - (b) We will not insure any acreage of the insured crop planted after the acreage reporting date, unless otherwise provided in the Crop Provisions. - (c) Your premium will be based on the greater of the acreage reported on the acreage report or the acreage determined by us to be accurate.

-- protection. - (e) If you misrepresent any information, we will revise the premium or liability or both for each insured crop in the county, by type and practice, to the amount we determine to be correct. - (f) You may insure only your share of the crop, which includes any share of your spouse and dependent children unless it is demonstrated to our satisfaction, prior to the sales closing date, that you and your spouse maintain completely separate farming operations and that each spouse is the operator of his or her own separate operation.
+- (d) The payment of an indemnity will be based on your insurable acreage on the acreage reporting date. - (e) If you misrepresent or omit any information, we will revise the premium or liability or both for each insured crop in the county, by type and practice, to the amount we determine to be correct. - (f) You may insure only your share of the crop, which includes any share of your spouse and dependent children unless it is demonstrated to our satisfaction, prior to the sales closing date, that you and your spouse maintain completely separate farming operations and that each spouse is the operator of his or her own separate operation.
 Any commingling of any part of the operations will cause shares of you and your spouse to be combined.

-7. Administrative Fees and Annual Premium.
+8. Administrative Fees and Annual Premium.